Chocolate Cherry Cupcakes

 - Never open the oven during baking – no peeking.

-- Remove cupcakes from their pan no later than 7 to 10 minutes after baking.
+- Remove cupcakes from their pan no later than 7 to 10 minutes after baking; this will prevent the cupcake liners from peeling away due to steam.

 - Store cupcakes properly after baking.
 Place them in an airtight container at room temperature.
 Cupcakes dry in the fridge unless wrapped properly with plastic wrap.